 One very interesting point regarding Vienna is it’s pure drinking water.
 It’s suppose to have the purest and cleanest water making drinking from the tap worry free.
 In fact, at our Airbnb and at the restaurants, that is what we were served–refreshingly cold in a glass.

-From our brochure: “The Baroque Schoenbrunn Orangy offers an unsurpassed setting for classical concerts.
-Imperial yet equipped with all modern facilities, the Orangy offers an exquisite environment for the Snoenbrunn Palace Concerts.
-The lovingly renovated concert hall, which is protected as a monument, has unique acoustics and an excellent view of the Orangy garden.
+From our brochure: “The Baroque Schoenbrunn Orangery offers an unsurpassed setting for classical concerts.
+Imperial yet equipped with all modern facilities, the Orangery offers an exquisite environment for the Schoenbrunn Palace Concerts.
+The lovingly renovated concert hall, which is protected as a monument, has unique acoustics and an excellent view of the Orangery garden.